Samuel Genersich

 Genersich studied in Kežmarok and graduated in medicine in Vienna.
 He practiced medicine for six years in Kežmarok, and was subsequently appointed municipal physician in Levoča.
 In this capacity he published the Belehrung in 1839.

 In botany he published his Elenchus in 1798 and the Catalogus in 1801.
 A manuscript for a Flora Scepusiaca remains unpublished.

 He collaborated with Göran Wahlenberg on his work about the plant taxonomy and geography of the High Tatras.
 Genersich was also in intensive contact with Pál Kitaibel.
 Kitaibel's herbarium at the Hungarian National Museum in Budapest contains many plants collected by Genersich.

 He was married to Johanna Fabritzy and had six children.

-Samuel Genersich was an honorary member of the Botanical Society of Regensburg.
+Genersich was an honorary member of the Botanical Society of Regensburg.

+Genersich died in Levoča in 1844.

 The genus Genersichia (Cyperaceae) was named for him by János Heuffel, as was Dianthus genersichii Gyorffy (Caryophyllaceae).